 Algae Toxin Testing via ELISA Method

-ELISA tests (enzyme linked immunosorbent assay tests) are screening assays that detect specific groups of cyanotoxins.
+ELISA tests are screening assays that detect specific groups of cyanotoxins.
 ELISAs have the ability to detect these toxins at extremely low levels in both surface water and drinking water.
 EnviroScience biologists provide rapid turnaround, with most samples being completed within 2 business days.

 Algae Identification and Enumeration